jpmorganchase/modular/docs/commands/lint.md

 `--fix`: Allows eslint to fix the errors and warnings that do not require manual intervention wherever possible.
 Restages any fixed files that were previously staged when used in combination with `--staged`.

-`--includeNonModular`: Allows modular to run the `lint` script of non Modular packages included in the selection, if one is provided in the package's package.json

 ### Selective Options